kinnala/scikit-fem/docs/listofexamples.rst

    The six first eigenmodes of Example 16.

-See the `source code of Example 16 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex16.py>`_ for more information.
+See the source code of :exlink:`16` for more information.

 Example 31: Curved elements
 ---------------------------